-- (1) The amounts reported in the "Threshold" sub-column reflect the minimum payment level of non-equity incentive plan compensation for each of our Named Executive Officers assuming a threshold level of performance under the 2020 Annual Incentive Plan.
-The amounts reported in the "Maximum" sub-column reflect that for 2020, the program provided each Named Executive Officer with the potential to earn a maximum of 118% of the target cash incentive award opportunity.
-The design and operation of the 2020 Annual Incentive Plan are described in the "Compensation Discussion and Analysis" section of this Proxy Statement.
-Non-equity incentive plan awards actually paid by us for services rendered in 2020 are reported in the "Non-Equity Incentive Plan Compensation" column of the "Summary Compensation Table" above. - (2) Represents the aggregate grant date fair value of the RSU awards based on the closing market price of our Class A common stock on the date of grant computed in accordance with FASB ASC Topic 718.
-See Notes 2 and 11 to the consolidated financial statements in our Annual Report on Form 10-K for the year ended December 31, 2020 filed with the SEC on February 12, 2021 for the assumptions regarding the valuation of these equity awards.
+- (1) The amounts reported in the "Threshold" sub-column reflect the minimum payment level of non-equity incentive plan compensation for each of our Named Executive Officers assuming a threshold level of performance under the 2021 Annual Incentive Plan.
+The amounts reported in the "Maximum" sub-column reflect that for 2021, the program provided each Named Executive Officer with the potential to earn a maximum of 165% of the target cash incentive award opportunity.
+The amounts presented for Ms. Sarnoff are prorated based on Ms. Sarnoff's commencement of employment during the fiscal year.
+The design and operation of the 2021 Annual Incentive Plan are described in the "Compensation Discussion and Analysis" section of this Proxy Statement.
+Non-equity incentive plan awards actually paid by us for services rendered in 2021 are reported in the "Non-Equity Incentive Plan Compensation" column of the "Summary Compensation Table" above. - (2) The amounts reported in the "Threshold" "Target" and "Maximum" sub-columns represent the minimum, target and maximum number of share of our Class A common stock that may be issuable upon the vesting of our performance-based RSU awards, in each case, based on a formula determined by comparing our TSR to a pre-established relative TSR goal.
+After giving effect to the 2022 PSU Amendment, the figures set forth under the heading "Threshold" and "Maximum" are no longer applicable and the figures set forth under the heading "Target" will reflect the total number of shares of our Class A common stock underlying each such amended RSU award.
+See the table above under the heading "Performance-Based RSU Awards" for more information. - (3) Represents the aggregate grant date fair value of the time-based RSU awards based on the closing market price of our Class A common stock on the date of grant computed in accordance with FASB ASC Topic 718.
+See Notes 2 and 10 to the consolidated financial statements in our Annual Report on Form 10-K for the year ended December 31, 2021 filed with the SEC on February 25, 2022 for the assumptions regarding the valuation of these equity awards.